-Mary Taylor Huber photoMary Taylor Huber is a senior scholar with the Bay View Alliance, a network of research universities in the US and Canada exploring ways to strengthen departmental and institutional cultures of teaching and learning.
-She serves as a contributing editor at Change: The Magazine of Higher Learning, where she writes a regular column on “Books Worth Reading.”
-From 2009-2019, she served as co-editor of the book series on Scholarship of Teaching and Learning at the Indiana University Press, and from 2006-2016, she also served as US editor for the journal Arts and Humanities in Higher Education.
+Mary Taylor Huber, now retired, was a senior scholar from 2010 to 2022 with the Bay View Alliance, a network of research universities in the US and Canada exploring ways to strengthen departmental and institutional cultures of teaching and learning.
+She also served from 2006 to 2023 as a contributing editor at Change: The Magazine of Higher Learning, where she wrote a regular column on “Books Worth Reading.”

 A senior scholar emerita at The Carnegie Foundation for the Advancement of Teaching, she directed Carnegie’s Cultures of Teaching project, as well as the Foundation’s roles in the Integrative Learning Project and the US Professors of the Year Award.
 She also served on the senior leadership teams for the Carnegie Academy for the Scholarship of Teaching and Learning and the Carnegie Classifications of Institutions of Higher Education.